JohnPaulSteinborn/MCS-1643-DonkeyKong-Midterm/README.md

 **5. Did you get help from any AI Code Assistants?**

 > &nbsp;
 ><i>Used ChatGPT for help with writing the script for the Fireball enemies as well as the UIManager.
 In doing so I learned how to implement enemy movement and some behavior regarding interacting with game objects.
+The fireball scripting helped me figure out how to let the fireballs climb ladders, which was probably what I struggled the most with implementing.
 The UIManager taught me how to properly implement menus and restart and reset the game upon a game over.</i>
 > &nbsp;